 of chronic wounds contain biofilm with a role in wound infection.

 The wound infection continuum looks at the different stages of wound infection progressing from initial contamination up to overt sepsis.
 This concept can help wound care practitioners to find the best strategy to prevent, diagnose and manage wound infection.
 Get to know our therapy concept that covers all stages of the wound infection continuum: Prontosan® to prevent the formation of biofilm and to decrease the bacterial burden, and Askina® Calgitrol, a range of wound dressings consisting of a silver alginate matrix, which provides an ancillary antimicrobial activity and helps prevent contamination from external bacteria.

 A thorough wound assessment is essential for preventing and treating wound infections and all types of complications that can accompany them.
-During the B. Braun symposium, we focused on the importance of recognizing the signs of a developing wound infection and how to assess them using the Wound Infection Continuum.
+During our B. Braun symposium, we focused on the importance of recognizing the signs of a developing wound infection and how to assess them using the Wound Infection Continuum.

 Your choice matters – how would you have treated Miguel’s wound?
-We invite you to watch our Symposium video hereunder.
+We invite you to watch our symposium video hereunder.

 The main objective is to prevent infections rather than to treat them.

 In contact with wound exudate, the silver alginate matrix of Askina® Calgitrol forms a soft gel.
 This helps both maintain a moist wound environment conducive to natural healing conditions as well as prevent contamination from external bacteria.Learn more about silver dressings

 Over- and misuse of antibiotics in medicine are known to have mainly contributed to the problem.
 As a result, AMR emerges as an progressive risk for global public health and has been appraised as the highest health endangerment in the 21st century.

 If an effective action plan is not implemented, the annual death rate is expected to reach 10 million deaths per year by 2050.